|

 PLM 2025-35 Project

-The twin drives towards Professional PLM and the PLM Body of Knowledge have a lot of synergy, and need a well-structured approach to achieve them.
+The twin drives towards Professional PLM and the PLM Body of Knowledge have enormous synergy, and need a well-structured approach to achieve them.

 By integrating the two programmes, everyone who participates learns from both streams and can make use of the combined knowledge set. |